Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

-\subsection{Evaluation Set}
+\subsection{Evaluation set}

-The comparison of the NS, DR, and iForest-only anomaly detection methods is illustrated in Figure \ref{fig: AL vs GP for all anomalies}.
+The comparison of the NS, DR, and iForest-only anomaly detection methods is illustrated in Fig. \ref{fig: AL vs GP for all anomalies}.
 The plot shows how many of the known anomalies in the evaluation set were detected as a function of the sample size.
 The evaluation set consists of a total of 184 anomalies including the 87 lenses injected from a known catalogue.
 The performance of iForest on the evaluation set yielded somewhat surprising results, as it detected only 15 anomalies among the top 500 sources.
 However, when the DR approach was applied and trained with 100 labels, it detected 51 anomalies, while the NS method found 45.
-Both active learning methods demonstrated a significant improvement in anomaly detection compared to using iForest alone.
-Further increasing the number of labels to 500 resulted in even better anomaly detection performances, with both active learning methods detecting 84 anomalies within the top 500 sources.
+Both AL methods demonstrated a significant improvement in anomaly detection compared to using iForest alone.
+Further increasing the number of labels to 500 resulted in even better anomaly detection performances, with both AL methods detecting 84 anomalies within the top 500 sources.

 To gain a deeper understanding of why iForest struggled to detect a significant number of anomalies, a more detailed analysis was conducted on the sources and their associated scores.
-Figure \ref{fig: Normalised plot} presents a normalised plot of the sources in the evaluation set, categorised into three distinct classes: artefacts, galaxy merger candidates, and known lenses, as these were the sources of particular interest.
-To directly compare classes with very different numbers of objects, we normalise the recall in each class to a scale of 0 to 1.
+Fig. \ref{fig: Normalised plot} presents a normalized plot of the sources in the evaluation set, categorized into three distinct classes: artefacts, galaxy merger candidates, and known lenses, as these were the sources of particular interest.
+To directly compare classes with very different numbers of objects, we normalize the recall in each class to a scale of 0 to 1.
 This plot reveals the reason for iForest's poor performance: sources with a high anomaly score are predominantly artefacts.
 While technically anomalies, these sources may not be particularly interesting from a scientific perspective.

-Figure \ref{fig: Normalised plot} provides additional evidence of the enhanced detection rates achieved through the application of the NS algorithm.
+Fig. \ref{fig: Normalised plot} provides additional evidence of the enhanced detection rates achieved through the application of the NS algorithm.
 The galaxy mergers and gravitational lensing candidates have been shifted higher in the order (to the left and upwards), while the artefacts have been moved lower (down and to the right).
 This outcome is quite important, as it demonstrates that AL can rapidly remove artefacts that may have been missed by automated pipelines, allowing a scientist to focus their attention on interesting anomalies.